 We are an immunotherapy company with a limited operating history.
 Investment in biopharmaceutical product development is highly speculative because it entails substantial upfront capital expenditures and significant risk that any potential product candidate will fail to demonstrate efficacy or an acceptable safety profile, gain regulatory approval and become commercially viable.
 We have financed our operations primarily through the sale of equity securities and convertible debt securities.
 Since our inception, most of our resources have been dedicated to the preclinical and clinical development of our product candidates.
 The size of our future net losses will depend, in part, on our future expenses and our ability to generate revenue.
 We have no products approved for commercial sale and have not generated any revenue from product sales to date, and we continue to incur significant research and development and other expenses related to our ongoing operations.
-For the three months ended March 31, 2018 and 2017, we reported a net loss of \$21.5 million and \$21.8 million, respectively.
-At March 31, 2018, we had an accumulated deficit of \$330.7 million.
+We reported a net loss of \$24.4 million and \$19.4 million for the three months ended June 30, 2018 and 2017, respectively, and a net loss of \$45.9 million and \$41.2 million for the six months ended June 30, 2018 and 2017, respectively.
+At June 30, 2018, we had an accumulated deficit of \$355.1 million.
 We expect to continue to incur significant losses for the foreseeable future, and we expect these losses to increase as we continue our research and development of, and seek regulatory approvals for, our product candidates.